Skip site navigation (1)Skip section navigation (2)

 NAME

-getcchar, setcchar - Get a wide character string and rendition from a
+getcchar, setcchar - convert between a wide-character string and a

 SYNOPSIS